Skip shipping - tell your favorite store to stock our stuff by clicking here. Easy ordering through our distributor Fortune Fish & Gourmet!

 8. Lock the lid into place and make sure the pressure release valve is set to the sealing position (upwards).
 Press the PRESSURE COOK button and then press the PRESSURE LEVEL button until the panel reads HIGH.
 Adjust the cook time to 40 minutes.

 9. Once the cooking is complete, release the pressure naturally for 10 minutes and then manually release the remaining pressure.
-Remove and discard the cinnamon stick and bay leaf.
+Remove and discard the cinnamon stick and bay leaves.
 All of the other spices are edible.
 Gently fold in the cream and stir.
 Serve with basmati rice or Indian bread like roti or naan.

 Curry Prep: Watch this video to see how to grind your onion, ginger, and garlic.
 In this recipe I prefer to grind the onion separately so that when I cook it the water evaporates a bit and it browns better.

-* Indian Ingredient CornerKasoori Methi
+Indian Ingredient CornerKasoori Methi

-In the video below, I show you what dried fenugreek looks like.
-Though I would encourage you to make the above recipe without it, if you have a chance to find this ingredients please do purchase it.
-It is easily found at most Indian grocers.
-You can even find it online.
-It adds a delicious slightly bitter taste profile that plays well with your legumes.
 You'll notice that I also use ** fenugreek seeds.
-These are more easily found in mainstream markets, and lend a similar taste profile.
-Please never substitute seeds for leaves in recipes - they all work very differently when cooked.
+These are more easily found in mainstream markets and lend a similar taste profile.
+Please never substitute seeds for leaves in recipes - they work very differently when cooked.
 For more videos, subscribe to my YouTube channel

 2 Responses